Venue & Settings

 Can I manage multiple venues from one OpenChair account?

 Yes.
 You can add and switch between multiple venues from a single login.
-Each venue has its own subscription, services, calendar, wallet, and settings.
+Each venue has its own paid Pro commitment, services, calendar, wallet, and settings.
 Approved users can have access across venues.

 How do I add a new venue?